Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/UtilityNetwork/PerformValveIsolationTrace/README.md

 ## How it works

 1. Create a `MapView`.
-2. Create and load an `ServiceGeodatabase` with a feature service URL and get tables by their layer IDs.
+2. Create and load a `ServiceGeodatabase` with a feature service URL and get tables by their layer IDs.
 3. Create a `Map` that contains `FeatureLayer`(s) created from the service geodatabases tables.
 4. Create and load a `UtilityNetwork` with the feature service URL and the `Map`.
 5. Add a `GraphicsOverlay` with a `Graphic` that represents the starting location, and another graphics overlay for the filter barriers.